-This is the 6th full year that ISU has conducted the Community Health Screening (CHS) events in collaboration with Ada County and other community partners.
+This is the 7th full year that ISU has conducted the Community Health Screening (CHS) events in collaboration with Ada County and other community partners.
 The primary focus is to identify people with health issues in our community who also have limited or no access to health care and directly connect them to primary care providers.
 Unrecognized and untreated conditions like hypertension, diabetes, or dental issues could lead to an expensive emergency room visit.
 The secondary goal is to provide an interprofessional learning experience for students coming from 10 different health care disciplines.

-Of the 137 members of our community presenting to six screening events, most of the participants (74%) reported not having medical insurance.
-In the last academic year, 92% of participants reported not having medical insurance.
-This almost 20% drop is likely attributable to the Affordable Care Act, but it still indicates the ease of locating people without health insurance.
-Without insurance, this often accompanies the lack of a primary medical home; 61% do not have a primary care provider.
-This is a long term problem for many of our participants with an average of 5 years since a primary care visit and 4 years since they had seen a dentist.
-The lack of insurance can result in utilizing local emergency departments as their primary medical provider; in our participants 20% utilized an Emergency Room at least once in the past year.
-Many potential health concerns are identified throughout the CHS process (e.g. dental 67%, vision 38%, medical 29%, counseling 14%, audiology 29% and hearing 9%).
-Some of the medical indications for referral are as follows: 54% presented with high blood pressure, 33% with high cholesterol, and 28% with glucose values concerning for diabetes.
-Individuals with risk factors for hepatitis C were screened (n=66) and an addition 121 individuals were screened for HIV.
+Of the 124 members of our community presenting to six screening events, most of the participants (71%) reported not having medical insurance.
+In the 2013-2014 academic year, 92% of participants reported not having medical insurance.
+This dropped to 74% last year and 71% this year, a 20% drop is likely attributable to the Affordable Care Act, but it still indicates the ease of locating people without health insurance or underinsured.
+Lack of adequate health insurance contributes to the lack of a primary medical home; as evidenced by the 61% who report not having a primary care provider (PCP).
+Lack of access is a long-term problem for many of our participants with an average of 3 years since a primary care visit and 4 years since they had seen a dentist.
+The lack of insurance can result in utilizing local emergency departments as their primary medical provider; in our participants, 15% utilized an Emergency Department (ED) at least once in the past year.
+These ED visits can result from the number of health concerns identified throughout the CHS process (i.e. dental 63%, vision 34%, medical 26%, counseling 9%, audiology 21% and hearing 1%).
+Some of the medical indications for referral are as follows: 55% presented with high blood pressure, 27% with high cholesterol, and 4% with glucose values raising concerns for diabetes.
+Individuals with risk factors for hepatitis C were screened (n=66) and an addition 75 individuals were screened for HIV.
 One reactive hepatitis C result was referred for further testing.
-Importantly, CHS efforts connected participants to health care providers by directly scheduling into 30 medical, dental, mental health and/or ear wax removal appointments within a few weeks of the event and providing all participants a list of services available in our community.
+Importantly, CHS efforts connected participants to health care providers by directly scheduling into 10 medical, dental, mental health and/or earwax removal appointments within a few weeks of the event and providing all participants a list of services available in our community.
+The CHS also provided flu shots for 43 individuals, with 20 (47%) of those no having a vaccine in the past year.

 The screening services are delivered by an interprofessional team of health care students in 8 different stations, supervised by their respective faculty.
-The screening stations included dental, labs, physical exam and nutrition, audiology, traumatic brain injury, vision, viral results, motivational interviewing as well as the check-in and check-out station.
+The screening stations included dental, labs, physical exam and nutrition, audiology, traumatic brain injury, vision, viral results, motivational interviewing as well as the check-in and checkout station.
 This year 207 students (129 individual students) volunteered approximately 1,200 hours throughout the year.
 Beyond the exposure to a model of interprofessional activity, the students also are exposed to serving the less fortunate in our community, another important educational outcome.